synxty/idea/[game-title].md

 ### 3.1.
 Assassins

 Assassins are shadowy specialists, masters of swift, deadly strikes.
 Their primary mission is to infiltrate enemy lines, eliminating high-priority targets with single, lethal blows.
-Excelling at pinpoint precision and delivering devastating **damage**, Assassins disrupt enemy formations, creating opportunities for their comrades.
+Excelling at pinpoint precision and delivering devastating **Damage**, Assassins disrupt enemy formations, creating opportunities for their comrades.

 However, this mastery of offense comes at a cost.
-Assassins tend to be relatively fragile, with lower **health** and **resistance** compared to other roles.
+Assassins tend to be relatively fragile, with lower **Health** and **Resistance** compared to other roles.
 Their survival depends on remaining hidden and avoiding direct confrontations whenever possible.
 Without adequate protection or support, they can easily succumb to enemy attacks.

 To fully harness the power of Assassins, one must ensure their safety and provide opportunities for them to exploit enemy vulnerabilities.
 Properly utilized, Assassins can turn the tide of battle, becoming the bane of high-value targets and a crucial asset in achieving victory.

 #### 3.1.1.
 Play Style

-Assassin's **damage** is increased the further they jump so it's encourage to position them the furthest away from their target.
+Assassin's **Damage** is increased the further they jump so it's encourage to position them the furthest away from their target.
 They are also the only role that can jump over other characters, allowing them to reach their target even if there are enemy characters in the way.

 #### 3.1.2.
 Signature Passive

 If at least one of the Assassin's abilities is activated during the planing phase, the Assassin jumps to the furthest available tile adjacent to the furthest enemy character.
-After casting their abilities, the Assassin returns to their original position and gains stealth for the rest of the round.
+After casting their abilities, the Assassin returns to their original position and gains **Stealth** for the rest of the round.

 #### 3.1.3.
 Key Combat Attributes